Foreign relations of South Africa during apartheid: Israel

 Relations between the State of Israel and the Union of South Africa were established as early as 1948, the Nationalist Prime Minister Daniel François Malan paying a visit to Israel and ignoring the clearly antisemitic profile his own party earned during the 1930s and by its opposition to joining in the Anti-Hitlerite coalition in World War II.
 In 1963, Israel imposed an arms embargo in compliance with United Nations Security Council Resolution 181, and recalled its ambassador.
 During this period, Israel contributed an annual $7,000,000 in medical, agricultural, and other aid to Sub-Saharan states.

 After the 1967 Six-Day War Sub-Saharan African nations cut off diplomatic relations with Israel, and the latter became Pretoria's strategic partner, establishing strong economic and military relations with the 1975 Israel–South Africa Agreement, which included alleged nuclear collaboration.
+Israel joined international sanctions against South Africa in the mid-1980s.

 Other African states

 Vorster's attitude towards other African countries was not so much a modification of strategy as a continuance of Verwoerd's approach.
 Vorster's forerunner had already become aware of the fact that cordial dealings with as many black states as possible was of paramount importance.
 As more and more African states acquired statehood from their colonial rulers, and as the Portuguese hold over neighboring Mozambique and Angola weakened, bitterness towards the South African apartheid system increased.
 If South Africa did not wish to become completely cut off from the rest of the African continent, she had to sustain associations with it, starting, of course, with mutual economic support.
 Vorster persisted with this strategy and built good relationships with a number of independent African states.

 In 1967, Vorster proffered technological and fiscal counsel gratis to any African state prepared to receive it, asserting that absolutely no political strings were attached.
 He gave great attention to financial facets, aware of the fact that many African states were very run-down and would require financial aid in spite of their rebuffing of South Africa's racial principles.
 Malawi and Lesotho were the first countries to enter discussions with the NP government.